 iPhone users will have slightly less support for integration with their smartphones but can still access things like calls, text messages and other basic notifications.

 Fossil is a well-known brand having produced traditional watches since 1984.
 Over the past few years, the company has entered the smartwatch market with several generations of models.
-This Q Venture that we recommend is the 4th generation of their smartwatch from Fossil.
+This Q Venture that we recommend is the 4th generation of this model from Fossil.

 Priced under $200, the Q Venture is an elegant female-inspired smartwatch with a stylish 40mm Rose Gold case made of Stainless Steel.
 It comes with a swappable Blush Leather watch band (compatible with all 18mm watch straps).
 Built to be durable and waterproof, you can do things like wash your hands, shower or swim in a pool without any adverse effects to the Q Venture.

-This smartwatch runs off Wear OS which is a popular operating system made by Google and supports use with both Android OS (4.4+) as well as iOS (9.3+).
-Since it uses Google's operating system, there are more supported features for Android users. iPhone owners still get a solid smartwatch experience though limited in comparison.
+This device runs off Wear OS which is a popular operating system made by Google and supports use with both Android OS (4.4+) as well as iOS (9.3+).
+Since it uses Google's operating system, there are more supported features for Android users. iPhone owners still get a solid smart experience though limited in comparison.

 With advanced feature support like heart rate tracking, NFC via Google Pay and native GPS capabilities, the Q Venture checks a lot of boxes.
 If you want a traditional watch style with the features of a smartwatch for women, then the fourth generation of Q Venture by Fossil is tough to beat.

 One of the most popular designer brands for women's fashion, Kate Spade has been been producing watches for quite some time now.
 They only recently dove into the wearable tech market and their Scallop smartwatch offers a good mix of style and functionality.